Lorti/manu.ninja/src/pages/2017-11-11-game-state-with-rxjs-5-immutable-js/index.md

 ## Starting the game and testing for end conditions

 The game loop will run forever if we don't test for the end conditions.
 The only detail we've not discussed in the [Creating the game state stream](#creating-the-game-state-stream) section is the `takeWhile()` operator.
 This filter lets values pass as long as the `lootCollected` and `shipDestroyed` flags aren't set.
-The observable completes when the player has collected all of the coins or  gets hit by a cannonball.
+The observable completes when the player collects all of the coins or the ship gets destroyed.

 ~~~js
 return clock